micahkepe/blog/content/thompson-trojan-horse/index.md

 ## Closing

-_What this actually ever distributed in the C compiler?_
+_Was this actually ever distributed in the C compiler?_

 In an email from Thompson to an inquirer[^6], Thompson writes: